There are few businesses that can survive in today’s economy without a website.

 What is SEO?

-Before you can start understanding why you need to embrace SEO, you need to understand what SEO actually is.
+Before you can start understanding why you need to embrace SEO, you need to understand an SEO case study and learn what SEO actually is.

 It’s a term that gets thrown around a bit too often in the world of business, one that’s quickly subsumed into a babble of corporate doublespeak and that leaves many small business owners with the vague impression that it just has something to do with computers.